elisoncrum/piipan/docs/quick-start-guide-states.md

 # Quick-Start Guide for States

-For a high-level view of system architecure, go [here](../README.md).
+For a high-level view of system architecture, go [here](../README.md).

 ## System Status